emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

 		# Install Java (optional, only needed for Closure Compiler minification)
 		sudo apt-get install default-jre

+.. note:: You need Python 2.7.12 or newer because older versions may not work due to `a GitHub change with SSL <https://github.com/kripken/emscripten/issues/6275>`_).

 .. note:: Your system may provide Node.js as ``node`` instead of ``nodejs``.
 In that case, you may need to also update the ``NODE_JS`` attribute of your ``~/.emscripten`` file.

 - *Git* is not installed automatically.
 Git is only needed if you want to use tools from one of the development branches **emscripten-incoming** or **emscripten-master**: